-The fees billed by E&Y in 2019 and 2018 for services provided to us were as follows:
+The fees billed by E&Y in 2020 and 2019 for services provided to us were as follows:

-2019 2018
+2020 2019

-Audit Fees (1) \$ 2,625,793 \$ 2,374,500
+Audit Fees (1) \$2,178,738 \$2,625,793

-Audit-Related Fees (2) \$ \$ 736,178
+Audit-Related Fees (2) \$ 265,000 \$ -

-Tax Fees (3) \$ 17,000 \$ 17,939
+Tax Fees (3) \$ 17,467 \$ 17,000

 All Other Fees (4) \$ 400,143

-TOTAL \$ 3,042,936 \$ 3,128,617
+TOTAL \$2,461,205 \$3,042,936

-- (1) "Audit Fees" are the aggregate fees billed by E&Y for professional services rendered for the audit of the Company's annual financial statements, audit of the effectiveness of the Company's internal control over financial reporting and review of the financial statements included in the Company's quarterly reports on Form 10-Q or services that are normally provided in connection with statutory and regulatory filings or engagements during 2019 and 2018. - (2) "Audit-Related Fees" are the aggregate fees billed by E&Y during for assurance and related services that are reasonably related to the performance of the audit or review of the Company's financial statements and not included in the "audit fees" described above.
-The 2018 Audit-Related Fees relate to acquisitions and divestitures made by the Company, as well as assistance with financial due-diligence for potential acquisitions.
-We did not incur any Audit-Related Fees in 2019. - (3) "Tax Fees" are the aggregate billed by E&Y during 2019 and 2018 for tax compliance, tax advice and tax planning. - (4) "All Other Fees" in 2019 related to pre-implementation of our ERP conversion.
+(1) &quot;Audit Fees" are the aggregate fees billed by E&Y for professional services rendered for the audit of the Company's annual financial statements, audit of the effectiveness of the Company's internal controls over financial reporting and review of the financial statements included in the Company's quarterly reports on Form 10-Q or services that are normally provided in connection with statutory and regulatory filings or engagements during 2020 and 2019.

+- (3) "Tax Fees" are the aggregate billed by E&Y during 2020 and 2019 for tax compliance, tax advice and tax planning. - (4) There were no fees paid in 2020 that would categorize as "All Other Fees".
+"All Other Fees" in 2019 related to pre-implementation of our ERP conversion.

 The Audit Committee pre-approves all audit and permissible non-audit services to be provided by the Company's independent auditors and has established pre-approval policies and procedures for such services.
 Permissible non-audit services are those allowed under SEC regulations.
 The Audit Committee may approve certain specific categories of permissible non-audit services within an aggregated budgeted dollar limit upon the opinion that such services will not impair the independence of the independent auditor.
-The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre- approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
+The Audit Committee must approve on a project-by-project basis any permissible non-audit services that do not fall within a pre-approved category, or pre-approved permissible non-audit services that exceed the previously approved fees.
 The Audit Committee's Chairman (or any Committee member if the Chairman is unavailable) may pre-approve such services between Committee meetings and must report to the Committee at its next meeting with respect to all services so pre-approved.
-All services provided by E&Y during 2019 and 2018 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.
+All services provided by E&Y during 2020 and 2019 were approved by the Audit Committee and were permissible under applicable laws and regulations and will continue to be pre-approved by the Audit Committee.